nodejs/node/GOVERNANCE.md

 are modifications of governance, contribution policy, TC membership, or release process.

-The intention of the agenda is not to approve or review all patches, that should happen continuously on GitHub and be handled by the larger group of Collaborators.
+The intention of the agenda is not to approve or review all patches.
+That should happen continuously on GitHub and be handled by the larger group of Collaborators.

 Any community member or contributor can ask that something be added to